-- "Affordable Housing" means housing made available for low cost rent, mid-market rent, shared equity, shared ownership or such other scheme as the Planning authority may deem appropriate. - "Planning Permission" means the permission to be issued to by the Planning Authority for the Development pursuant to the Planning Application. - "RSL" or "Registered Social Landlord" means any company, charity or other body corporate registered with the Scottish Housing Regulator under the Housing (Scotland) Act 2001 a) The Landowner shall, within the Development, provide units for the purposes of Affordable Housing in accordance with the Dumfries and Galloway Council Local Housing Strategy 2011- 2016.
-The number of Affordable Housing units provided within the Development shall be a minimum of [] units (being [20]% of the total units to be constructed on the Subjects).
+"Affordable Housing" means housing made available for low cost rent, mid-market rent, shared equity, shared ownership or such other scheme as the Planning authority may deem appropriate.

+"Planning Permission" means the permission to be issued to by the Planning Authority for the

+Development pursuant to the Planning Application.

+"RSL" or "Registered Social Landlord" means any company, charity or other body corporate registered with the Scottish Housing Regulator under the Housing (Scotland) Act 2001 a) The Landowner shall, within the Development, provide units for the purposes of Affordable Housing in accordance with the Dumfries and Galloway Council LDP2 Policies H5 and OP3, The number of Affordable Housing units provided within the Development shall be 20% of the total units, [number of units] to be constructed on the Subjects unless otherwise agreed in writing with the Planning Authority.
 The Affordable Housing Units shall be provided [timing].
-Prior to the substantial completion of [] Affordable Housing units on the Development site, occupation of any unit constructed in [] of the Development shall be prohibited.
+Prior to the occupation of any of the [number of units] Affordable Housing units on the Development site, occupation of any other unit constructed in the Development shall be prohibited b) Subject to the terms of Clause 2c) hereof, the Affordable Housing units to be constructed with in the Development shall be transferred to a Registered Social Landlord operating within the Planning Authority's area.